khasanthika/statistics-blog1/_posts/2025-03-29-Outliers Exposed.md

 ### Example 5: Two Categorical Variables

 Consider a contingency table of survey responses where respondents choose both a preferred communication method (email, phone, text) and their satisfaction level (satisfied, neutral, dissatisfied).
-One combination (e.g., "Text" and "dissatisfied") might appear far less frequently than expected.

-**Graphical Evidence:**
-A heat map of the contingency table shows most cells with moderate frequencies except for one cell, which is nearly blank.
+One combination (e.g., "Text" and "dissatisfied") might appear far less frequently than expected as shown in the heat map of the contingency table swhere most cells had moderate frequencies except for one cell, which is nearly blank.

 ```{python}
 import pandas as pd